-Is there a way architecture can be democratized so it is not reserved to the elite?
-Should architects forget about their obsession with the “uniqueness” of buildings and find better way to standardize?
+Is there a way architecture can be democratized so it is not reserved for the elite?
+Should architects forget about their obsession with the “uniqueness” of buildings and find better ways to standardize?

 Obviously, there is a lot of “democratized” architecture out there, but the bold statement still got me thinking.

 2- “HAVING A GREAT BIM PRODUCT IS LIKE PUTTING A TESLA BATTERY IN A MODEL T FORD”